thim81/openapi-format/readme.md

 This option allows you to strip the OpenApi document from any unused items of the targeted `components` types.
 An item in the `components` that is not referenced by `$ref`, will get marked and removed from the OpenAPI document.

-REMARK: We will only strip unused components **once**, if after this one-time removal other items become unused, they will remain in the OpenApi doc.
+REMARK: We will strip all unused components in a recursive manner, with a maximum depth of 10 times.

 Supported component types that can be marked as "unused":
 - schemas